cloud-custodian/cloud-custodian/docs/source/aws/lambda.rst

 CloudTrail API Calls
 ++++++++++++++++++++

-Lambdas can receive CWE over CloudTrail API calls with delay of 90s at P99.
+Lambdas can receive CWE over CloudTrail API calls with seconds of delay at P99.

 .. code-block:: yaml